Molly when she came to Tia

 Young Molly was out lamping a week ago and her owner managed to drive over her in the dark.
 He had thrown her from the vehicle and she got caught under it.
 Having met him we suspect he wasn’t in a legal frame of mind at the time.
 By rights she should be dead, however the softness of the ground meant that she sank under the weight of the vehicle and survived.
 The injuries were a few days old and she had a raging temperature.
 The only good thing to say is that he rang Deb.
 Sadly a lovely brindle bitch had to be left.

-Our vets did a wonderful job and not for the first time this week.
+Our vets did a wonderful job and not for the first time that week.
 We had little hope when she started her crate rest at the kennels yet she staggered to her feet after 36 hours and urinated.
 The effort hurt her so badly that she repeatedly bit her handler trying to release the pain.
 To her credit, the volunteer didn’t give a damn!
-Young Molly isn’t out of the woods by any means and she has little control of her hind legs.
-In the photo Molly is actually leaning at an alarming angle for support.

 We contacted her trainer.
 He swore that Heres Molly was the only dog he had ever given away.
 Really?